-Before outlining strategies some basic questions regarding the community of heirs must be clarified.
-In this way, the more complicated procedures of the administration of the estate and the later settlement of the estate become more comprehensible overall.
-Also, in order to become clear about the rights and obligations of the co-heirs, it is advantageous to first shed light on the creation of the community of heirs, its function and legal form.
-Subsequently, we would like to offer some tips on how to proceed once a person is aware of their inheritance.
+Before outlining strategies, some basic questions regarding the community of heirs must be clarified.
+In this way, the more complicated procedures of the estate administration and the later settlement of the estate are easier to plan.
+Also, to become clear about the rights and obligations of the co-heirs, it is advantageous to first shed light on the creation of the community of heirs, its function, and legal form.
+Subsequently, we would like to offer some tips on proceeding once a person is aware of their inheritance.

 The community of heirs is formed automatically by a succession involving several heirs and by law according to § 2038 German Civil Code – BGB.
 It is formed without the heirs being able to influence it, which is also its peculiar difficulty.
-This is because the estate automatically becomes joint property of the community of heirs according to § 2032 para.
+This is because the estate automatically becomes the joint property of the community of heirs according to § 2032 para.
 1 BGB and must be administered jointly by all heirs.
-It is often the result of a statutory succession, i.e. when the inheritance has not been settled by the testator.
-In the same way, this is still possible if in the will or inheritance contract – the voluntary succession – the estate is not already divided among the heirs individually, but is allocated to all of them jointly.
+It is often the result of a statutory succession, i.e. when the testator has not settled the inheritance.
+Similarly, this is still possible if in the will or inheritance contract – the voluntary succession – the estate is not already divided among the heirs individually but is allocated to all of them jointly.

-The community of heirs only ends when the estate has been completely divided by means of a settlement – in a settlement contract.
-The co-heirs, whether they wish to or not, must agree in principle within the community of heirs and deal with the inheritance jointly.
-It is not uncommon for the division of the estate to end in a legal dispute lasting for years.
+The community of heirs only ends when the estate has been completely divided utilizing a settlement – in a settlement contract.
+Whether they wish to or not, the co-heirs must agree in principle within the community of heirs and deal with the inheritance jointly.
+It is not uncommon for the estate division to end in a legal dispute lasting for years.

-As a co-heir, it should be noted that the community of heirs is a community of joint owners.
-This is the case if a certain asset is owed to the community of joint owners as a special fund.
+As a co-heir, it should be noted that the “community of heirs” is one of joint owners.
+This is important, for example, in cases where a certain asset is owed to the community of joint owners as a special fund.
 In general, this means that none of the co-heirs owns anything from the estate alone, but all of them share everything in the community of heirs.
-Each heir is, so to speak, part of a collective whole when it comes to dealing with the entire estate and thus parts of the assets cannot be dealt with individually.
-This arrangement is intended to accelerate the realisation of the estate, as a co-heir cannot dispose of the estate assets independently.
-According to § 2033 (2) BGB, this can and may only be done jointly by decision of all heirs in the community of heirs.
+Each heir is, so to speak, part of a collective whole when dealing with the entire estate, and thus parts of the assets cannot be dealt with individually.
+According to § 2033 (2) BGB, this can and may only be done jointly by the decision of all heirs in the community of heirs.

 What do you have to Consider as a Co-Heir? – Step by Step Procedure

-- Secondly, it is necessary to find out what is available in the testator’s estate and whether the testator has left debts.
+- Secondly, it is necessary to determine what is available in the testator’s estate and whether the testator has left debts.

 - Furthermore, the tax office must be informed of the inheritance within three months.

 Skipping acts to secure an estate object and ill-considered early-stage administrative measures can lead to a dispute between the co-heirs even before the actual dispute has arisen.
-Ultimately, it should therefore be a priority for co-heirs to remain calm and to exchange information with the other co-heirs.
-In this way, the future inheritance dispute can be prepared for and settled as quickly as possible and thus lengthy disputes can be avoided .
+Ultimately, it should be a priority for co-heirs to remain calm and exchange information with the other co-heirs.
+In this way, the future inheritance dispute can be prepared for and settled as quickly as possible, and thus they can avoid lengthy disputes.

 The aim of the community of heirs is the settlement and division of the estate among the co-heirs.
-This requires not only determining the total estate assets and establishing the estate liabilities which need to be paid, but in particular that all co-heirs have been identified and are known.
+This requires determining the total estate assets and establishing the estate liabilities that need to be paid but, in particular, that all co-heirs have been identified and known.
 If the estate has not been settled by the testator or has not been settled in full and the legal succession takes effect, it is not uncommon for individual heirs to be unknown and, thus, they must first be determined.

 It is possible to find the unknown co-heirs independently.
-In order not to prolong the search (and therefore the length of time until the inheritance is settled), it nevertheless often makes sense to appoint an investigator.
-In order to avoid disputes, it is advisable to discuss the matter with the known co-heirs in the community of heirs and to appoint the investigator together.
+To not prolong the search (and therefore the length of time until the inheritance is settled), it nevertheless often makes sense to appoint an investigator.
+To avoid disputes, it is advisable to discuss the matter with the known co-heirs in the community of heirs and appoint the investigator together.
 It is thus determined from the outset that all co-heirs jointly bear the costs of the investigator.